yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/on-ubuntu/gateway.md

 **Pre-requisites**:

-*   Ensure port `8080` is open: this is used in this guide for Gateway traffic (API traffic to be proxied).
+*   Ensure port `8080` is available. this is used in this guide for Gateway traffic (API traffic to be proxied).
 *   You have MongoDB and Redis installed.
 *   You have installed firstly the Tyk Dashboard, then the Tyk Pump.